Xyclade/MachineLearning/Readme.md

   def getSenderFromEmail(email: String): String = {
-    //Find the index of the From: line val fromLineIndex = email.indexOf("From:")
+    //Find the index of the From: line val fromLineIndex = email
+    .indexOf("From:")

-    val endOfLine = email.substring(fromLineIndex).indexOf('\n') + fromLineIndex
+    val endOfLine = email
+    .substring(fromLineIndex)
+    .indexOf('\n') + fromLineIndex

-    //Search for the <> tags in this line, as if they are there, the email address is contained inside these tags val mailAddressStartIndex = email
+    //Search for the <> tags in this line, as if they are there,
+    // the email address is contained inside these tags

+    val mailAddressStartIndex = email
     .substring(fromLineIndex, endOfLine)
     .indexOf('<') + fromLineIndex + 1

     val mailAddressEndIndex = email
     .substring(fromLineIndex, endOfLine)
     .indexOf('>') + fromLineIndex

     if (mailAddressStartIndex > mailAddressEndIndex) {

-      //The email address was not embedded in <> tags, extract the substring without extra spacing and to lower case var emailString = email
+      //The email address was not embedded in <> tags,
+      // extract the substring without extra spacing and to lower case var emailString = email
       .substring(fromLineIndex + 5, endOfLine)
       .trim
       .toLowerCase

-      //Remove a possible name embedded in () at the end of the line, for example in test@test.com (tester) the name would be removed here val additionalNameStartIndex = emailString.indexOf('(')
+      //Remove a possible name embedded in () at the end of the line,
+      //for example in test@test.com (tester) the name would be removed here val additionalNameStartIndex = emailString.indexOf('(')
       if (additionalNameStartIndex == -1) {
         emailString